spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-file-manager-feature.md

 {% info_block warningBox "Verification" %}

-When a file data is created, updated, or deleted, make sure it is exported or removed from Redis accordingly.
+When a file data is created, updated, or deleted, make sure it's exported or removed from Redis accordingly.

 {% endinfo_block %}